Introduction

 4. Use Visual Aids

-Using pictures or stories to explain what’s going to happen next can be helpful for someone with autism.
-This helps them prepare for upcoming events or changes in their routine.
-It can also help them feel less anxious and reduce the risk of a meltdown.
+Using pictures or stories to explain upcoming events or changes in routine can be beneficial for someone with autism.
+This preparation helps them feel less anxious and reduces the risk of a meltdown.

 5. Practice Sensory Integration Techniques

-Using sensory activities can help someone with autism regulate their senses and reduce the risk of feeling overwhelmed.
-This might include things like getting a deep-pressure massage, using a weighted blanket, or doing other sensory-based activities that can help them feel calm and centered.
+Sensory activities can assist someone with autism in regulating their senses and avoiding overwhelm.
+These activities could involve deep-pressure massage, weighted blankets, or other calming sensory-based exercises to help them feel calm and centered.
 Check out 🔗20+ Great Sensory-Friendly Activities for Children With Autism.

 6. Provide Opportunities for Communication